felix-laumann/SDG-networks/README.md

 # SDG dataset

-This is a collecition of notebooks working withthe data set available on [UN Statistics Division](https://unstats.un.org/sdgs/indicators/database/).
+This is a collecition of notebooks working with the data set available on [UN Statistics Division](https://unstats.un.org/sdgs/indicators/database/).

 - [country_diaggregation](https://github.com/felix-laumann/SDG-dataset/blob/master/country_diaggregation.ipynb) splits data in separate `csv` files per country, and all other groupings.
 For all other information, including where to download the original data set, see the notebook.
 The separate `csv` files can also directly be downloaded [here](https://www.dropbox.com/sh/z54b8kgb7awpk56/AADGRnBd3ZH7unFwC9PnB8xaa?dl=0).